otofarings/Assignments-from-course/README.md

 # Assignments_from_courses
-Here are the assignments wich I completed in various courses and found them interesting.
+Here are the assignments from various courses.